care101/HybridGraph/README.md

 ##5.
 Testing Report
-We have tested the performance of HybridGraph by comparing it with up-to-date push-based systems [Giraph-1.0.0](http://giraph.apache.org/) and [MOCgraph](http://www.vldb.org/pvldb/vol8/p377-zhou.pdf), and the modified pull-based sytem [GraphLab PowerGraph](https://github.com/HybridGraph/GraphLab-PowerGraph.git).
+We have tested the performance of HybridGraph by comparing it with up-to-date push-based systems [Giraph-1.0.0](http://giraph.apache.org/) and [MOCgraph](http://www.vldb.org/pvldb/vol8/p377-zhou.pdf), and the modified pull-based sytem "[GraphLab PowerGraph](https://github.com/HybridGraph/GraphLab-PowerGraph.git)".

 In the following, we assume that:
 * `push`: the original push approach used in Giraph